 • Court users may file documents at the Taft Regional Court facility when it is open, or at any other court location in Kern County during normal business hours.

 A drop box will be available at the Taft Regional Court Facility.

 Despite McNally's dire warnings, Kern County Superior Court Presiding Judge Colette Humphrey said she is hopeful that at some point, the services being cut can be restored.

-Page 2 of 2 - "The Kern Superior Court Judges believe court access is a fundamental component of fair and equitable justice and have approved these reductions reluctantly in the face of severe budget cuts over the past five years," said Judge Colette M. Humphrey, Presiding Judge.
+"The Kern Superior Court Judges believe court access is a fundamental component of fair and equitable justice and have approved these reductions reluctantly in the face of severe budget cuts over the past five years," said Judge Colette M. Humphrey, Presiding Judge.
 "It is our hope that if future funding is restored to adequate levels, we can reinstate the services of the Court for those people that turn to us for justice."